Rex Griffin

 Alsie "Rex" Griffin (August 12, 1912 – October 11, 1959) was an American country musician and songwriter.

-Biography

-Early years
+Early life

 Griffin was born in Gadsden, Alabama as the second of seven children to Marion and Selma Griffin.
 He grew up on a farm and received little schooling, eventually finding work in the factory where his father worked as a teenager.
 He played harmonica initially, but picked up guitar soon after, playing locally in a style heavily influenced by Jimmie Rodgers.

 Griffin started playing professionally in 1930, and shortly thereafter moved to Birmingham, where he joined the Smokey Mountaineers and adopted the name "Rex", since the Mountaineers' announcer found it difficult to pronounce his given name.
 Throughout the first half of the 1930s he played on radio stations throughout the American South.